 Fat Transfer To The Face

-What is fat transfer to the face?
 With normal aging, there is fat loss in the face.
 This can be replaced with one’s own fat or fillers such as hyaluronic acids or similar products.
 Fat is often used when replacement is needed in multiple areas of the face.
 The volume replacement helps give a more youthful appearance.
-Fat transfer to the face is often used in conjunction with a face lift or by itself.
-As with fat transfer in other areas of the body, it is important to follow post-operative instructions for optimal fat survival.
+This procedure is often used in conjunction with a face lift or by itself.

 Someone is an ideal candidate for fat transfer if: